mflatt/sweetpea-py/docs/_source/api/sampling_strategies.rst

            with default arguments.

            *Uniformity*: Different subclasses of `Gen` provide
-           different guarantee about coverage of the space of possible trial sequences.
+           different guarantees about coverage of the space of possible trial sequences.
 A guarantee of uniformity means that is a single trial sequence is requested via
            :func:`.synthesize_trials`, the generated sequence is chosen